NoRedInk/elm-style-guide/README.md

 A reusable part of the site's look and feel, which could go in the visual style guide.
 While some parts could be made open source, these are tied directly to NRI stuff.

 When adding a new abstraction to Nri, announce it on slack and seek as much feedback as possible! this will be used in multiple places.

+Further breakdown of the module is subject to [How to Structure Modules for A Component](#how-to-structure-modules-for-a-component).

 #### Examples
 - Common navigation header with configurable buttons